canselcik/libremarkable/README.md

 In cases where Rust implementation seems to contradict with the C implementation, the former can be taken as the source of truth as the `libremarkable` C implementation was the first-pass that came to being during the exploration stage.

-For further documentation see the [Knowledge Base](https://github.com/canselcik/libremarkable/wiki/The-Undocumented-Remarkable-Low-Latency-I-O).
+For further documentation see the [wiki](https://github.com/canselcik/libremarkable/wiki).

 https://github.com/canselcik/RemarkableFramebuffer redirects to this repository for historical purposes.